Developer Terms and Conditions

 6.2 Data Protection

-6.2.1 Each Party shall comply with the provisions imposed on them by the Data Protection Laws, including, without limitation:
+6.2.1 Each Party must comply (and the Developer must ensure that ends-users of its Applications must comply) with the provisions imposed on them by the Data Protection Laws, including in relation to:

-6.2.2 Each Party shall maintain records of all processing operations relating to this Agreement under its responsibility that contain at least the minimum information required by the Data Protection Laws and shall make such information available to the applicable Regulator on request.
+6.2.2 Each Party must maintain records of all processing operations relating to this Agreement under its responsibility that contain at least the minimum information required by the Data Protection Laws and must make such information available to the applicable Regulator on request.

-6.2.3 If either Party receives any complaint, notice or communication which relates directly or indirectly to the processing of Personal Data by the other Party or to either Party's compliance with the Data Protection Laws, it shall promptly notify the other Party and it shall provide the other Party with reasonable co-operation and assistance in relation to any such complaint, notice or communication.
+6.2.3 If either Party receives any complaint, notice or communication which relates directly or indirectly to the processing of Personal Data by the other Party or to either Party's compliance with the Data Protection Laws, it must promptly notify the other Party and it must provide the other Party with reasonable co-operation and assistance in relation to any such complaint, notice or communication.

-6.2.4 The Developer shall indemnify Reapit on demand for any Loss incurred by Reapit which arises out of or relates to a breach by the Developer (or any third party acting on the Developer’s behalf) of Data Protection Laws.
+6.2.4 The Developer will indemnify and hold harmless Reapit on demand for any Loss incurred by Reapit which arises out of or relates to a breach by the Developer (or any third party acting on the Developer’s behalf) of Data Protection Laws.

 7 CONFIDENTIALITY

-7.2 The Recipient may use the Confidential Information only in accordance with this Agreement and shall treat the Confidential Information with the same standard of care that it holds its own Confidential Information.
-The Recipient may provide its employees, directors, subcontractors and professional advisers (Permitted Users) with access to the Confidential Information to the extent reasonably necessary in order for Recipient to perform or receive the Services only.
-The Recipient shall ensure that each of its Permitted Users is bound to hold all Confidential Information in confidence to the standard required under this Agreement.
-Where a Permitted User is not an employee or director of the Recipient (and is not under a professional duty to protect confidentiality), the Recipient shall ensure that the Permitted User shall be subject to the same duty of care as the Recipient is under the terms to this Agreement,
+7.2 The Recipient may use the Confidential Information only in accordance with this Agreement and must treat the Confidential Information with the same standard of care that it holds its own Confidential Information.
+The Recipient may provide its Staff and professional advisers (Permitted Users) with access to the Confidential Information to the extent reasonably necessary in order for Recipient to perform or receive the Services only.
+The Recipient must ensure that each of its Permitted Users is bound to hold all Confidential Information in confidence to the standard required under this Agreement.
+Where a Permitted User is not a member of the Recipient’s Staff (and is not under a professional duty to protect confidentiality), the Recipient must ensure that the Permitted User will be subject to the same duty of care as the Recipient is under the terms to this Agreement,

-7.3 This clause 7 shall not apply to any information which:
+7.3 This clause 7 will not apply to any information which:

 7.3.1 is in or subsequently enters the public domain other than as a result of a breach of this clause 7;